cucapra/hyacinth/README.md

     $ SSA-Spatial Compiler
     $
+    $   -l Expects LLVM bitcode as the input program
     $   -p Pretty prints the input program
     $   -b Prints the bound variables from the SSA check
     $   -i Prints the interpreter final store